UAE: Up to 9-day break ahead of Ramadan as schools head into mid-term

 In certain schools, the half-term break, for instance, is from Friday, February 14 to Monday, February 17.

-Lisa Johnson, Principal, American Academy for Girls, said, “We follow the American-style academic calendar, operating on a four-quarter, two-semester system.
+“We follow the American-style academic calendar, operating on a four-quarter, two-semester system.
 We are currently administering our semester 1 final exams.
 While we adhere to a set break schedule, we recognise the value of short breaks for students and families to recharge.
-Research shows that periodic breaks improve focus, reduce stress, and enhance overall well-being, which is essential for maintaining a balanced and effective learning environment.”
+Research shows that periodic breaks improve focus, reduce stress, and enhance overall well-being, which is essential for maintaining a balanced and effective learning environment,” Lisa Johnson, principal at American Academy for Girls, said.

 Lisa Johnson